boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 #### `addMerchFunding` entrypoint
-The `addMerchFunding` entrypoint allows the merchant to fund a dual-funded contract with their initial balance, `merchFunding`.
+The `addMerchFunding` entrypoint allows the merchant to fund a dual-funded contract with their initial balance, `init_merchant_balance`.
 Requirements:
 * The contract status must be `AWAITING_MERCH_FUNDING`.
 * The source must be `merchant_address`.
-* The amount of tez transferred to the contract must be exactly equal to `merchFunding`.
+* The amount of tez transferred to the contract must be exactly equal to `init_merchant_balance`.

 On execution:
 * The contract status is updated to `OPEN`.